-This means that you need to include caves, lots of plants, overhangs and decor in there tank to help them to feel confident.
+This means that you need to include caves, lots of plants, overhangs, and decor in their tank to help them feel confident.

 In the wild, Betta Fish are often preyed upon by other fish so it is natural for them to need places where they can hide if they feel threatened or unsure.